 We prefer heading up Mount 7 in the evening.
 The soft summer sun makes the valley glow, and we’ve seen black bears the last few times we’ve taken the drive up.
 Black bears come out of the forest to munch along the edge of the road, and it’s common to see mama bears with their cubs.

 If you do see bears it’s important not to disturb them.
-Give them a wide berth, slowly drive by and DO NOT feed them or get out of your car.
+Give them a wide berth, slowly drive by and DO NOT stop, feed them or get out of your car.